 To better serve the needs of U.S. citizens in our consular district and to minimize customer wait times, you must make an appointment for all routine services.

+Please ensure your appointment type matches the service requested.
+You will be asked to reschedule if your appointment is incorrect.
 If you need more than one service during your visit, please be sure to make separate appointments.

 Appointments arriving more than thirty minutes late or applicants who do not have the appropriate forms completed within thirty minutes of their scheduled appointment time, will be asked to reschedule their appointment online for a later time.
 Please plan accordingly and arrive at the Consulate at least fifteen minutes prior to your scheduled appointment to allow sufficient time to go through security.